 Michigan’s addition to the list of states with legal online poker provides a significant shot in the arm of the US online poker industry.
 Prior to Michigan joining the party, the states with legal online poker had a combined population of about 27.5 million.
 Michigan increases that by about a third in one fell swoop.

-It is unclear if Michigan law is amenable to interstate poker compacts, which allow customers to play poker with one another across state lines in jurisdictions where online poker is legal.
+The full market potential of online poker in Michigan will be unlocked with interstate poker compacts, which allow customers to play poker with one another across state lines in jurisdictions where online poker is legal.
 Michigan has a large enough population to support a small online poker industry on its own, but joining forces with other states will provide a major boost to in-state operators and the US industry as a whole.

 Michigan Poker Law